 Carole Bromley was born in 1948 in Middlesbrough, UK

 Her poems have been widely published in magazines including Poetry Review, Poetry News, The North, Magma, Mslexia, The Rialto, Strix, Coast to Coast to Coast and Butcher’s Dog and she has twice been a winner in the Poetry Business Book and Pamphlet Competition.
 She has two pamphlets, Unscheduled Halt (2004) and Skylight (2009) and three collections, A Guided Tour of the Ice House (2011), The Stonegate Devil (October, 2015) and Blast Off (for 7-10 year olds) with Smith/Doorstop Books, Sheffield.

 Individual poems have won a number of first prizes, including the Bridport, the Yorkshire Open, Torbay, Poetry Space and the Bronte Society Literary Prize.
 In 2019 she was awarded the Hamish Canham Prize by the Poetry Society.
 She has been placed in the following competitions: Hippocrates, Keats Shelley, Torriano, Manchester Cathedral, Elmet, Ilkley, Barnet, Northampton, Mslexia, Big Issue in the North, Grey Hen, Poetry on the Lake, Plough, Housman Society, Whiteadder Press, Staple, BT Stay in Touch, Guardian Text Message Poems, Ware, New Forest, Lancaster Litfest, Arvon, Thomas Hardy Society, Manchester Writing for Children Award, Interpreter’s House, Caterpillar competition for children’s poetry,

 Carole was an Arvon/Jerwood mentee in 2010.
-She has performed at the Aldeburgh Poetry Festival and run workshops at Aldeburgh and at the Bridlington Poetry Festival.
+She has performed at the Aldeburgh Poetry Festival and run workshops at Aldeburgh and at the Bridlington and York Poetry Festivals.
+In 2020 she will perform her children’s poems at the Imagine Festival at the Royal Festival Hall.

 She has degrees from the Universities of Reading, London and York and an MPhil in Writing from Glamorgan.
-For many years an English teacher in her home town of York, she moved on to teach Creative Writing at York University’s Centre for Lifelong Learning.
+For many years an English teacher in her home town of York, she taught Creative Writing at York University’s Centre for Lifelong Learning for fifteen years.

 Carole is also the Poetry Society’s stanza rep for York and a large group of poets from a wide area meet at her home every month to share their work.
 She is an Arvon tutor, runs poetry surgeries for The Poetry Society and is a mentor with The Poetry School.
 She is available for readings and workshops in schools and at festivals.